 Administrator can authorize up to a 30% boost for projects that have the following project criteria:

 Projects designated in a special set-aside provision in the QAP.
-The 2016 QAP has designated the Northern Nevada Expansion Set-Aside project to be eligible for the 30% basis boost, or
+The 2017 QAP has designated the Supportive Housing Set-Aside project to be eligible for the 30% basis boost, or

 Projects which may be funded from the Other Counties category or with the USDA-RD Set-Aside.

-SECTION 18 MAXIMUM AMOUNTS OF TAX CREDITS AWARDED AND POST AWARD PROCESS
+SECTION 18 TAX CREDIT AWARDS AND POST AWARD PROCESS

-A. Project Cap/Maximum Reservation
+18.1 Project Cap/Maximum Reservation

-1) Project Cap.
+Project Cap.
 The Division will cap the total amount of Tax Credits to any one Applicant at $1,000,000.
 An Applicant may submit more than one (1) Project application under the 2016 QAP; however, the Division will not award more than $1,000,000 in Tax Credits (the “Maximum Allocation”) to any one Applicant, whether they are applying solely for their own project or are a party to multiple project applications.
 For the purposes of the Maximum Allocation, the term “Applicant” includes the Applicant, Co-Applicant, and any affiliate of the Applicant or any Co-Applicant.

 The Division’s analysis and determination of whether the Maximum Allocation has been exceeded will include, but not be limited to, determining how the Developer Fee is split, who is being paid consulting fees, and who is authorized to make decisions as, or on behalf of, the Applicant/Co-Applicants and proposed Project Sponsor(s).
 All entities including, but not limited to, the Sponsor, Applicant, Consultant, Equity Investors, and other Project Participants must disclose the portion of consulting and development fees they are being paid as part of the application.